 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

 The Multilevel Water Governance course will take place in The Hague from 7 to 18 September 2020.
+The application deadline is 2 August 2020.
 Incomplete forms will be neither accepted nor considered in the selection process.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.